Metamorphic Force

-Metamorphic Force (メタモルフィックフォース, Metamorufikku Fōsu) is an arcade game released by Konami in August 1993.
-It is one of Konami's last side-scrolling Beat 'em up games to appear in the arcades along Violent Storm.
+Metamorphic Force (メタモルフィックフォース, Metamorufikku Fōsu) is an arcade beat 'em up video game released by Konami in August 1993.
+It is one of Konami's last side-scrolling beat 'em up games to appear in arcades, along with Violent Storm.

 The game mechanics are similar to those of Konami's earlier arcade hit, X-Men, and runs on the same hardware as their ninja-themed game, Mystic Warriors.

+On October 24, 2024, the game got ported as part of the Arcade Archives series.

 Plot

-The Evil King Death Shadow, ruler of the Empire of Horror, has arisen from the dead to rule the world once more.
+The year is 199X A.D. and the Evil King Death Shadow, ruler of the Empire of Horror, has arisen from the dead to rule the world once more.
 The Greek goddess Athena has summoned the souls of four ancient guardians and bestowed their power upon four heroes to stop the evil once again.
 These guardians wield the ability to morph into anthropomorphic beasts to fight their enemies.

 Protagonists

 Ban (蛮), a martial artist.
 His guardian soul is a Fighting Bull, hence his beast form is a Minotaur.

 Claude, a swordsman who wields a rapier.
 His guardian soul is a White Wolf, and he transforms into a White Werewolf.

 Max, a fighter with a boxing style.
 His guardian soul is a Black Panther, and so his beast form is a Werepanther.